Canon 30D vs Nikon D800E

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 30D and the D800E have been discontinued, but can regularly be found used on eBay.
+Both the 30D and the D800E have been discontinued, but can regularly be found used on ebay.
 The 30D was replaced by the Canon 40D, while the D800E was followed by the Nikon D810.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 30D and D800E can be found, respectively, in the Canon 30D Manual (free pdf) or the online Nikon D800E Manual.

 So how do things add up?
 Which of the two cameras – the Canon 30D or the Nikon D800E – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.